rust-lang/book/second-edition/src/ch01-02-hello-world.md

 The second important part is `println!`.
 This is calling a Rust *macro*, which is how metaprogramming is done in Rust.
 If it were calling a function instead, it would look like this: `println` (without the `!`).
-We’ll discuss Rust macros in more detail in Appendix E, but for now you just need to know that when you see a `!` that means that you’re calling a macro instead of a normal function.
+We’ll discuss Rust macros in more detail in Appendix D, but for now you just need to know that when you see a `!` that means that you’re calling a macro instead of a normal function.